davmesrui/davmesrui.github_v02.io/index.md

 I have also experience teaching introductory courses in economics and advanced econometric courses.

-In my free time, I love exploring Scotland, playing tennis and enjoying theatre.
+In my free time, I love learning new skills, exploring Scotland, playing tennis, enjoying theatre, and playing the ukulele.

 ## Contact